antonk-liv/conservation_pipeline/README.md

 ### **BLAST+**
 **BLAST is used in the pipeline to find protein sequence mathces to each of the searched target proteins.
 It is required that the user has the standalone version of BLAST, [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) installed locally on their system (available from the [NIH website](https://blast.ncbi.nlm.nih.gov/Blast.cgi)) so that the BLAST step of the pipeline can run successfully.
 Once installed, BLAST+ should be accessed by the pipeline automatically.
 However, any issues related to BLAST can be fixed by placing all the files from the downloaded BLAST+ repository into the working directory.**

+## Application and Inputs
+All the inputs necessary for running the pipeline including the main Python script can be accessed via a [GitHib repository](https://github.com/antonk-liv/conservation_pipeline)

+The following eight input files must be placed into the user’s working directory before running the Python conservation pipeline:
+-	Main Python script with the pipeline (*conservation_code_run_with_config.py*).
+-	Configuration file with user-specified settings (*configurations.ini*).
+-	Linker Python file (*link_to_config.py*) which connects the main conservation code with the configuration file.
+-	User-prepared file *targets.fasta* with FASTA sequences of target proteins containing the sites of interest.
+-	User-prepared file *proteomes.fasta* with complete reference proteomes of target species (including the origin species of the target proteins) in FASTA format across which the conservation of target sites would be assessed.
+-	MUSCLE executable file (*muscle.exe*).
+-	Dictionary file *Mapped_Uniprot_Species_Names.tsv* containing UniProt codes for all available species as well as their common and scientific names.
+-	User-prepared CSV file *sites.csv* which must contain UniProt accession numbers of target protein sequences in the first column and positions of the sites of interest in the second column.

+The user has to then access the configuration file (*configurations.ini*) using any appropriate text editor and specify the following parameters for the conservation pipeline:
+- Origin species of the target protein sequences (*species_of_targets* parameter).
+The species name must be entered using a relevant UniProt species code (if the species code is unknown, the user would refer to the UniProt database or search the pre-processed dictionary input *Mapped_Uniprot_Species_Names.tsv*).
+- Amino acid identity of target sites (*target_amino_acid* parameter) using single-letter amino acid code.
+The pipeline calculates the conservation of a target amino acid at each of its positions within every query protein sequence.
+- A most likely substitution of a target amino acid (*sub* parameter) which may not influence the site function, and which is therefore included into conservation calculation if found instead of a target amino acid within aligned sequences.
+If no substitution is available, the user must enter any amino acid other than the target amino acid and ignore any columns in the output referring to the substitution.
+- E-value of the BLASTp search (*eval_thres parameter*).
+Any resulting BLAST hits equal to or less than the specified E-value threshold are accepted by the pipeline.
+Once the parameters are specified and the configuration file is saved, the user can then run the conservation pipeline either by using a relevant Python IDE or through command line, making sure that the location of the working directory containing all the necessary inputs is specified.